inertia7/timeSeries_sp500_R/README.md

-# Forecasting the Stock Market
+# Forecasting the Stock Market (R)
-## Time-Series Analysis on S&P 500 Stock Index with R (1995-2015)
+## Time-Series Analysis on S&P 500 Stock Index with R
+(Project can be found at: http://www.inertia7.com/projects/time-series-stock-market-r)

 # Table of Contents
 * [Abstract](#Abstract)